Table of Contents:

 Some other popular cross-chain DeFi bridges include Multichain Bridge, cBridge, Portal (formerly Wormhole), and Poly Network.
 Bridges for smart contract blockchains tend to be of the more flexible kind, as they allow for two-way communication.

 Cross-chain liquidity networks & decentralized exchanges

 Even though cross-chain bridges bear the load of most cross-chain communications, they suffer from a range of issues.
 These include security concerns, the complexity of wrapped tokens, and the skepticism from several blockchain proponents.

-Cross-chain liquidity networks and decentralized exchanges (DEXs) aim to solve the problems faced by bridges and enable users to swap one network’s native token to another network’s native token (e.g. swap BTC for ETH without bridging assets, that is, an atomic swap) through a cross-chain AMM model.
+Cross-chain liquidity networks and decentralized exchanges (DEXs) aim to solve the problems faced by bridges, enabling users to do cross-chain swaps (A.K.A. atomic swaps, atomic cross-chain trades).
+Cross-chain swaps allow users to swap one network’s native token to another network’s native token (e.g. swap BTC for ETH without bridging assets) through a cross-chain AMM model.

 With cross-chain interoperability and robust, intelligent algorithms, liquidity networks & DEXs can power native token swap transactions across different blockchains.
 They also enjoy high liquidity.
 Famous examples include ThorChain, Gravity DEX, and Polkadex.

 Cross-chain staking protocols

 Previously, DeFi staking protocols were limited to their native chains.
 With cross-chain interoperability, users can now stake assets across various networks, participate as validators, and enjoy staking rewards from each network.
 Cross-staking protocols enable users to earn passive income and contribute to network security across blockchains.